djhunt-ibm/agentic-ai-client-bootcamp/environment-setup/api_key_project_id_setup.md

 # Prerequisite Steps

+Follow this step-by-step guide to create a Project ID and generate an API key.

 1. Log in to your **Watsonx AI** account.
 Once logged in, you will land on the homepage.

    ![Watsonx Homepage](/environment-setup/assets/home-page.png)